sulu/sulu-docs/book/introduction/content-management-platform.rst

 easy to understand, fast to learn and enjoyable to use.
 The software runs on modern browsers without the need of any plugins and will work on a standard state-of-the-art PC or tablet.

+We already covered some of Sulu's strength.
+The next chapter will stake out the main focus.